 Incorporating 3D printing into the process

 The biggest difficulty in footwear design are the materials itself.
 It’s a constant struggle for product designers to look for materials that are strong and easy enough to form them into desired shapes.
-3D printing helps Silvia greatly in this process as the machine do a significant part of the job for her once she design the shape and choose the filaments she wants to use for it.
+3D printing helps Silvia greatly in this process as the machine do a significant part of the job for her once she designed the shape and choose the filaments she wants to use.

 Since Silvia wanted to have full freedom of experimentation, she never considered using 3D printing services, which are also quite expensive for a young designer at the beginning of her career.
-Instead, she decided to invest in her own machine and choose ZMorph 2.0 S 3D printer.
-Multifunctional 3D printer with the ability to CNC mill and laser cut and engrave seemed a perfect pick, because she loves trying new materials and manufacturing methods as well as plans to add accessories and other designer objects to her footwear business.
+Instead, she decided to invest in her own machine and choose ZMorph 2.0 S multitool 3D printer.
+The machine with the ability to CNC mill and laser cut and engrave seemed a perfect pick because she loves trying new materials and manufacturing methods as well as plans to add accessories and other designer objects to her footwear business.

 At the beginning, she had to learn a lot about how to work with a 3D printer.
 Doing it at home on herself wasn’t easy and took her about a month before she learned to work with various materials and hardware settings.
 This is why now she offers her help to other creative professionals by running courses, making tutorials and digitalisation for them.